HellHunterMax/Events/README.md

 - recieve email for event created
 - recieve email when event is deleted
 - recieve email for change to event date or time.

+-make more separe projects for different parts of the application
+   - email handling
+   - service